pri-cd/pri-cd/README.md

 ## 🚀 About Me

 I am a passionate MBA student with a strong foundation in C/C++ and a basic understanding of Java and Python.
-My expertise lies in Embedded C, where I have gained valuable experience working on [mention any specific projects or applications].
-I am enthusiastic about leveraging technology to solve real-world problems and continuously expanding my knowledge in the field.
+My expertise lies in Embedded C, where I have gained valuable experience working on Microcontrollers & Microprocessors.
+I am enthusiastic about leveraging technology to solve real-world problems and continuously expanding my knowledge in the field of Embedded Development, Machine Learning, Data Analytics and Computer Vision.

 ## 🔧 Skills

-- **Languages:** C/C++, Java, Python (basics)
+- **Languages:** C/C++, Java, Python.
-- **Embedded Systems:** Proficient in Embedded C
+- **Embedded Systems:** Proficient in Embedded C.
-- **Problem Solving:** Strong analytical and problem-solving skills
+- **Problem Solving:** Strong analytical and problem-solving skills.
-- **Teamwork:** Collaborative and effective team player
+- **Teamwork:** Collaborative.

 ## 🌱 Currently Learning

-I am currently focused on Data Analytics, Mathematics, and Machine Learning.
-My goal is to Achieve great heights in the corporate world.
+I am currently focused on Data Analytics, Mathematics For Deep-Learning, and Machine Learning.

 ## 📫 Connect with Me